Is Kiwi.com safe for Booking Flights

 Kiwi flights: when it's good to use it for booking

-Booking a flight with kiwi.com often makes sense for a budget traveler or anyone who doesn't want to overpay for his flight.
+Booking a flight with kiwi.com only makes sense for a budget traveler or anyone who doesn't want to overpay for his flight, if they are planning to buy a cheap ticket.

 • Search Radius: You can no longer search for flights to or from a specific city or country by drawing a circle on the map, but you can do the same by choosing the '250 km from "your city" option.'